Kimanko-pod-Sosnami/Kimanko-pod-Sosnami.github.io/_pages/attractions.md

 # Attractions

-The center of [Brenna](https://en.wikipedia.org/wiki/Brenna,_Poland) is within walking distance of our Bed & Breakfast, here you'll find various restaurants and shops.
+The center of [Brenna](https://en.wikipedia.org/wiki/Brenna,_Poland) is within walking distance of our guesthouse, here you'll find various restaurants and shops.
 For people looking for a more active holiday, there are hiking trails starting from Brenna, while those travelling with children will be happy to find playground and activities for kids nearby.